rhysmoggs/boutique_ado_v1/README.md

     Need to deploy again?
     You should just be able to add, commit and push, and if prompted enter your username and API key again."

-Click 'Open App' in heroku, and your project will be displayed here.

 Due to the automatic deployment issues on heroku's part, any changes to your app will need to manually be added, commited and pushed again.

+Click 'Open App' in heroku, and your project will be displayed here - no styling, but will add static files later.

+Google django secret key generator website, generate one then copy it.
+Go to heroku website > Settings > Reveal Config Vars, add a new one:
+"SECRET_KEY": "paste-yout-django-secret-key-here"

+boutique_ado > "settings.py", change the `SECRET_KEY = 'your-previous-secret-key`
+to be:
+``SECRET_KEY = os.environ.get('SECRET_KEY', '')`
+and change `DEBUG = True` to be `DEBUG = 'DEVELOPMENT' in os.environ`

+git add .
+git commit -m "Removed secret key and set debug" git push git push heroku main